rundeck/docs/docs/administration/cluster/autotakeover/index.md

 ### Configure Autotakeover

 Scheduled jobs are owned by the last cluster member who modified them.
 Jobs can also be controlled using Cluster Manager.
 If a cluster member goes down, all scheduled jobs on that cluster member must be moved to another cluster node.
-This process can be performed automatically using the heartbeat and Autotakeover features in Process Automation version 2.1.0 and later releases.
+This process can be performed automatically using the heartbeat and Autotakeover features in Runbook Automation.

 Configure the heartbeat by adding the following settings in `rundeck-config.properties`: